Research

 The Data Governance Prerequisite: Why 93% of Companies Fail AI Before Writing a Line of Code

 Every AI deployment starts with a sales demo on clean, curated sample data.
 The vendor shows a dashboard that produces insights in seconds.
-The CIO approves a p
+The CIO approves a pilot.

 March 2026